Year 2025 AGM Reports For AGM held on 9th May 2026

 In Lieu of Church Warden’s Report - including Fabric, Goods and Ornaments

-The church building has been regularly monitored and repairs carried out to ensure it is maintained to the best possible standards.
+The church has been regularly monitored and any repairs carried out to ensure it is maintained to the best possible standards.

-The church is cleaned every fortnight by a volunteer, also monthly as part of the Saturday gardening team, All the brass work is cleaned by a volunteer, and I am grateful to all who carry out this cleaning.
+The church is cleaned every fortnight by a volunteer, also monthly as part of the Saturday gardening team, All the brass work is cleaned by a volunteer, and I am grateful to all who contribute.
 The silverware is cleaned regularly after use and remains in good condition.
 Apart from the white frontal all altar frontals, vestments and linen wear are in good condition.
-The white frontal is being monitored but will sometime in the future need to go to a specialist firm for repairs.
+The white frontal is still being monitored but will sometime in the future need to go to a specialist firm for repairs.

-The ‘Terrier’ and ‘Church Logbook’ have been updated as necessary throughout the year, and are available for inspection.
+The ‘Terrier’ and ‘Church Logbook’ have been updated as necessary throughout the year.

 R. Willis